jodygarnett/translate/example/source/setup/index.rst

   This script adds the YAML header to enable macros to better support the use `{{ version }}` and `{{ release }}`.
   If you find this accidentially is triggered by code examples you can add an ignore.

+`nav`:
+  Provide simplified title for navigation, incase ``toctree`` title is too long.
+Most often used to override top-level :file:`index.rst` title as "Home".